polkadot-fellows/RFCs/text/0139-faster-erasure-coding.md

-Since RFC-47 already requires a breaking protocol change (including changes to collator nodes), we propose bundling another performance-enhancing breaking change that addresses the CPU bottleneck in the erasure coding process.
+Since RFC-47 already requires a breaking protocol change (including changes to collator nodes), we propose bundling another performance-enhancing breaking change that addresses the CPU bottleneck in the erasure coding process, but using a separate node feature (`NodeFeatures` part of `HostConfiguration`) for its activation.

 ## Stakeholders